 Stretching over an area of 9000 m², the beach of Quemado has become a very lively place, ideal for families who come to rest and have a good time.

 For those looking for calm and rest, head instead to the Badès beach, a peaceful pebble beach located about 50 km from Al-Hoceima, or cala Iris beach, one of the most beautiful seaside sites in Morocco.

-In order to combine the seaside with the cultural, we take advantage of being on site to visit the salt marshes of the region.
+In order to combine the seaside with the culture, we take advantage of being on-site to visit the salt marshes of the region.

 Legzira Beach– Sidi Ifni